ceramicnetwork/js-did/website/docs/guides/using-with-composedb-client.md

+---
+title: "Using did-sessions With ComposeDB"
+---

-# Using With ComposeDB Client
+# Using `did-sessions` With ComposeDB

 [ComposeDB](https://composedb.js.org) is a set of TypeScript libraries and tools to interact with the [Dataverse](https://blog.ceramic.network/into-the-dataverse/) using the [Ceramic network](https://ceramic.network/).